h4ndzdatm0ld/nautobot-ssot-vsphere/README.md

 }
 ```

-The plugin behavior can be controlled with the following list of settings
+The plugin behavior can be controlled with additional configuration settings

 ```bash
 - `VSPHERE_TYPE` Defaults to `VMWare vSphere`